IMG College Licensing

 - Enforcing the University's product and production standards

-Manufacturers who wish to produce VCU merchandise must be licensed through CLC.
-Once a license application is submitted to CLC, the VCU Office of Trademarks & Licensing will review for approval.
-Licensed manufacturers may be required to pay a royalty fee.
-The institution only licenses merchandise and services that promote the image of Virginia Commonwealth University and the VCU Medical Center.
+Manufacturers who wish to produce VCU merchandise must be licensed through IMG College Licensing.
+Once a license application is submitted, the VCU Office of Trademarks & Licensing will review for approval.
+The institution only licenses merchandise and services that promote the image of Virginia Commonwealth University and VCU Health.

-If a company would like information on becoming licensed, please contact CLC directly at: (770) 956-0520 or www.clc.com.
+If a company would like information on becoming licensed, please contact IMG College Licensing.

-One of the most recognized licensed product authenticators in the licensing business is CLC's "Officially Licensed Collegiate Products" (OLCP) label.
-It serves as a quality seal of approval in representing the authenticity of licensed products for CLC partners, including Virginia Commonwealth University.
-Standard and local licensees are required to order OLCP hologram labels or hangtags and affix them to all licensed items featuring the marks of CLC-represented institutions.
+One of the most recognized licensed product authenticators in the licensing business is the "Officially Licensed Collegiate Products" (OLCP) label.
+It serves as a quality seal of approval in representing the authenticity of licensed products for IMG College Licensing partners, including Virginia Commonwealth University.
+Standard and local licensees are required to order OLCP hologram labels or hangtags and affix them to all licensed items featuring the marks of the represented institutions.
 More information on the hologram-labeling program can be found at www.jpattonondemand.com.

 Register a Trademark